tsackton/taelgar/_MoC/Templates and Scripts/Substitution Tokens.md

 The token is specified like: `<token:format>` where the `:format` is optional.
 The format is a set of numbers and letters with the following meaning:

-* numbers: the depth to follow the location chain.
-Valid for current, home, origin, lastknown only
+* numbers (in the form X-Y): the depth to follow the location chain.
+Valid for current, home, origin, lastknown only.
+If both X and Y are present, returns depth X to Y. If Y is missing, return depth X to end of chain.
+If X is missing, returns up to depth Y. A single number Y is equivalent to -Y. **Must be the first element of a format specifier string**.
+* F or f, only or exclude first element of chain.
+F is a synonym for 1, f is a synonym for 2-.

 * R or r, only regions (if R) or exclude regions (if r)
 * P or p, only or exclude person
 * L or l, only or exclude locations
 * I or i, only or exclude items
 * O or o, only or exclude organizations
-* F or f, only or exclude first element of chain
 * t, use title case
 * s, use lower case
 * u, use initial upper case (i.e. capitalize the substitution if and only if it ends up as the first element in the string)